 A noteholder will generally recognize capital gain or loss if the holder disposes of an exchange note in a sale, redemption or exchange other than a conversion of the exchange note into common stock.
 The holder's gain or loss will equal the difference between the proceeds received by the holder and the holder's adjusted tax basis in the exchange note.
 The proceeds received by the holder will include the amount of any cash and the fair market value of any other property received for the exchange note.
 The holder's adjusted tax basis in the exchange note will equal the holder's initial basis, determined as described above under "The Exchange Offer," increased by the amount of OID included in the holder's income during the period that the holder held his exchange note.
 The portion of any proceeds that is attributable to accrued interest will not be taken into account in computing the holder's gain or loss.
 Instead, that portion will be recognized as ordinary interest income to the extent that the holder has not previously included the accrued interest in income.
-The gain or loss recognized by a holder on a disposition of an exchange note will be treated as capital except to the extent that the holder acquired his existing notes at a discount to their face amount and realized an economic gain on the exchange of existing notes for exchange notes but was not required to recognize that gain.
+The gain or loss recognized by a holder on a disposition of an exchange note will be treated as capital gain except to the extent that the holder realized an economic gain on the exchange of existing notes for exchange notes and was not required to recognize that gain.
 The amount of any unrecognized gain on the exchange would be treated as market discount.
 Any gain recognized by the holder on a disposition of the exchange note would be treated as ordinary income in the amount of that market discount that accrued during the time that the holder held the exchange notes.
 Any capital gain or loss recognized by a holder on a disposition of exchange notes would be long-term capital gain or loss if the holder's holding period for the exchange note is more than one year.
-As noted above under "The Exchange Offer," the holder's holding period for the exchange note should include the period during which th holder would recognize gain or loss equal to the difference between the cash received and that portion of his basis in the stock attributable to the fractional share.
-The holder's aggregate basis in the common stock (including any fractional shares redeemed for cash) will equal his adjusted basis in the exchange note.
-The holder's holding period for the stock will include his holding period for the exchange note.
+As noted above under "The Exchange Offer," the holder's holding period for the exchange note is more than one year.
+As noted above under "The Exchange Offer," the holder's holding period for the e